 In Part 2, I’ll show how the subject of cultural differences can be used to develop reading skills.
 Best Subject for an ESL Integrated-Skills Class (Part 2 of 4: Reading aspect)

-In Part 3, I’ll show how it can be used to develop discussion skills.
+In Parts 3 and 4, I’ll show how it can be used to develop discussion skills.
+Best Subject for an ESL Integrated-Skills Class (Parts 3 & 4: Discussion and Writing aspects)

 1 An integrated-skills class is one in which several skills (e.g. reading, writing, listening and speaking) are equally developed.
 A discrete-skills class is one in which only one skill is the focus even though students may use other skills during activities.
 For example, in a Conversation class, the students will, needless to say, use their listening skills, and at time, reading skills.
 However, the goal of the exercises during a lesson are to improve conversation skills, not other skills like reading.
 The students’ grades for the class will be based on how well their speaking skills have improved, not on their other skills.